Twisted K-theory, K-homology and bivariant Chern-Connes type character of some infinite dimensional spaces: The bivariant Chern--Connes type character

 \begin{proof} The assertion follows immediately from the Theorem \ref{UP}, Remark \ref{sepKK}, and the above Proposition \ref{HLprop} and standard arguments following \cite{CunBivCh}. \end{proof}

-\begin{rem} The bivariant Chern--Connes type character $\ch_\biv$ constructed above obviously differs from the one described in Section \ref{HPCC} (also denoted by $\ch_\biv$), which was $\HP_*$-valued, on the category of $m$-algebras.
-Restricted to the category of separable $C^*$-algebras, our character agrees with Puschnigg's $\ch^P_\biv$ up to a natural isomorphism, that we encountered in subsection \ref{Pusch}.
-This follows from the unique characterization of the bivariant Chern--Connes character on the category of separable $C^*$-algebras (see Theorem \ref{PCC}) and the $C^*$-stability of bivariant $\HL_*$ on the category of separable $C^*$-algebras (see Theorem 5.14 (c) of ibid.), which provides the natural identification $\HL_*(\cpt\prot A,\cpt\prot B)\cong\HL_*(A,B)$. \end{rem}
+\begin{rem} The bivariant Chern--Connes type character $\ch^\biv_*$ constructed above obviously differs from the one described in Section \ref{HPCC} (also denoted by $\ch^\biv_*$), which was $\HP_*$-valued, on the category of $m$-algebras.
+Restricted to the category of separable $C^*$-algebras, our character $\ch^\biv_*$ agrees with Puschnigg's $\ch^P_*$ up to a natural isomorphism, that we encountered in subsection \ref{Pusch}.
+This follows from the unique characterization of the bivariant Chern--Connes character on the category of separable $C^*$-algebras (see Theorem \ref{PCC}) and the $C^*$-stability of bivariant $\HL_*$ on the category of separable $C^*$-algebras (see Theorem 5.14 (c) of ibid.), which provides the natural identification $\HL_*(\cpt\prot A,\cpt\prot B)\cong\HL_*(A,B)$.
+The following commutative diagram illustrates the situation: